CoCoPIE-Group/XGenOutputUsageDemo_Android/README.md

 #### 2.4 Run XGen

-Call the *XGenCopyBufferToTensor* method to pass the preprocessed data into XGen, and then call the *XGenRun* method to run XGen
+Call the *XGenCopyBufferToTensor* method to pass the preprocessed data into XGen runtime, and then call the *XGenRun* method to let XGen runtime call the AI model to conduct an inference.

 ``` c
   jfloat *input_data = env->GetFloatArrayElements(input, JNI_FALSE);